Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 If you’re planning to dive deep into Balinese art, culture, and craftsmanship, Mas is definitely worth considering.
 It’s quieter than Ubud center but still close enough to easily pop into town when you feel like it.

-No matter what you’re looking for, I hope this post helped you understand where to stay in Ubud depending on your interests, so you can plan a stay that actually matches your vibe and expectations.
+No matter what you’re looking for, I hope this post helped you understand where to stay in Ubud based on your expectations, so you can plan a stay that actually matches your vibe.

 ✨ Want more tips on where to go, what to do, and how to move around?
 Check out my Ubud Travel Guide for all the information (and more) you may need before departure.